The dingo is Australia’s first introduced species, but its history has been uncertain until recently.

 Dingo burials discovered at archaeological sites speak of the length of this ongoing relationship between Indigenous communities and the dingo.
 Dingoes are depicted in rock art at a number of sites, including the Wollemi wilderness area and the Burrup Peninsula.

-Dingoes remain important to Aboriginal people.
-Like other creatures, they feature in the kinship system.
+Dingoes continue to be considered important to many First Nations peoples.
+Like other creatures, they feature in many First Nations peoples' kinship systems.
 They are hunting dogs, companions and pets, and they guard the camp at night, keeping away malevolent spirits.

 Dingoes and Europeans